 - disable services ubuntu 11 10

 - view services ubuntu

 - ubuntu view services

-- disable services ubuntu
+- how to view services in ubuntu